 It is a sign of the times: simplify, simplify.
 It is why the life-changing magic of tidying up book is a best seller.
 But occasionally the benefits of something “not simple” are worth considering.
 Trusts are not simple but the benefits may outweigh the added complexity.
 One often overlooked area where a trust can be of great benefit, in the right circumstances, is its use with retirement benefits such as IRAs and 401Ks.
 So what are these right circumstances?

 Incapacity.
 If your retirement account beneficiaries are minors or have physical or mental limitations, you most certainly want to consider having these funds go into a trust.
-Not doing so can result in expensive court proceedings to oversee the distribution of your funds or, at the very least, the appointment of a custodian of the funds who may not be someone of your choosing.
+Not doing so can result in the loss of governmental benefits and expensive court proceedings to oversee the distribution of your funds or, at the very least, the appointment of a custodian of the funds who may not be someone of your choosing.

 Creditor Protection.
 Unless a state has laws providing otherwise (and few do), there is nothing to prevent a creditor of your beneficiary from seizing those funds to satisfy a debt of the beneficiary.
 Fortunately, Texas has a law that prevents that but not all beneficiaries have the good judgment to live in Texas.

-If one or more of these three circumstances may apply, it does not automatically mean a trust should be named as the beneficiary of your retirement accounts.
-What means is that you should have further discussion with your estate planning professional about the benefits of trusts in the context of your overall estate plan.
+If any of the circumstances described above apply, it does not automatically mean a trust should be named as the beneficiary of your retirement accounts.
+What it means is that you should have further discussion with your estate planning professional about the benefits of trusts in the context of your overall estate plan.
 Such things as the value of your retirement account, your marital status, the age and circumstances of non-spousal beneficiaries, and how important keeping things simple are to you need to be considered.

 To read more: